tkanov/electrical-engineering-breadboard/index.md

 ## Project #4
-### Implementing 1 bit of memory
+### Implementing 1 bit of memory - SR latch

-The "memory" is built on an SR latch using 2 NOR gates.
+The "memory" is built on an **SR latch** using 2 analog **NOR gates**.

-The two chips below implement NOR gates because I didn't have a single NOR chip).
-There are 2 NOR gates on the board, as needed to implement a single SR latch device.
+The two chips below implement NOR gates because I didn't have a single NOR chip.
+There are 2 NOR gates on the board, as needed to implement a single SR latch device with 2 imputs (S, R) and 1 output Q.

 - `SN74HC32N (7432)`  [SNx4HC32 Quadruple 2-Input OR Gates](docs/sn74hc32.pdf)
 - `SN74HC04N (7404)`  [SNx4HC04 Hex Inverters](docs/sn74hc04.pdf)